 “Omniverse Connector” Render View

-The Omniverse Connector render view works just like a normal render view, except that everything visible within this render view is sent over to an NVIDIA Omniverse™ Nucleus Server, or a local USD file.
-Specifically, for all visible ParaView actors in the view’s pipeline, their render data arrays (such as point, normal, texcoord and vertexcolor) will be converted to USD, and optionally sent over to Omniverse.
+The Omniverse Connector render view works just like a normal render view, except that everything visible within this render view is sent over to an NVIDIA Omniverse™ Nucleus server, or a local USD file.
+Specifically, for all visible ParaView actors in the view’s pipeline, their render data arrays (such as point, normal, texcoord and vertexcolor) or rendered volume fields will be converted to USD, and optionally sent over to Omniverse.
 This render data will be collected for each timestep viewed by the user and stored in the USD, alongside the data of previously viewed timesteps - unless the actor’s data does not change over time.

 The Omniverse Connector render view is required for the two filters mentioned below.
 This allows users to allow additional data arrays to be included within the output of the rendered models, or manually specify which arrays are time-varying for animated datasets.